markPoramest/portfolio/src/content/work/nested/ascend.md

   <br></br>
 - **Design API specifications** and implement user account service components.
 Defined clear API specifications for user account services and implemented them to ensure seamless functionality and user management.
   <br></br>
-- **Creation of gateways** for seamless integration with other services.
-Developed gateways to facilitate smooth integration with external services, enabling efficient communication and data exchange.
+- **Creation of api gateways** for seamless integration with other services.
+Developed gateways to facilitate smooth integration with external services, enabling efficient communication and data exchange and create backend-for-frontend (BFF) APIs to manage actions and serve data to the frontend efficiently.
   <br></br>
 - Ensured that the code performance included more than **90% coverage in unit tests** and had sufficient capacity to handle the expected user load.
 Rigorous unit testing was conducted to achieve over 90% code coverage, ensuring robustness and reliability under varying user loads.
   <br></br>